Seattle Web Design

 And if it’s a real link, make sure it doesn’t have a “nofollow” attribute attached.

 If it passes these tests, it’s a really good link and will help your search engine ranking.
-If not, it might still help humans find your website, which is better than nothing but not as good as a valid healthy backlink.
+If not, it might still help humans find your website, as many people do use these type of professional directories to search.

 Jill